2007 United States Air Force nuclear weapons incident: Incident

 On the morning of 30 August one of the transport aircraft's flight officers, a Barksdale-assigned B-52 instructor radar navigator, closely inspected the six missiles on the right wing only, which were all properly loaded with training warheads.
-The B-52 command pilot did not do a final verification check, before signing the manifest listing the cargo as a dozen unarmed AGM-129 missiles to depart Minot.
+The B-52 command pilot did not do a final verification check before signing the manifest listing the cargo as a dozen unarmed AGM-129 missiles to depart Minot.

 The B-52 departed Minot at 08:40 and landed at Barksdale at 11:23 (local times) on 30 August.
 The aircraft remained parked and without a special guard until 20:30, when a munitions team arrived to remove the missiles.
 After a member of the munitions crew noticed something unusual about some of the missiles, a "skeptical" supervisor determined that nuclear warheads were present and ordered them secured and the incident was reported, 36 hours after the missiles were removed from the bunker at Minot.

 The incident was reported to the National Military Command Center as a Bent Spear incident.
 General T. Michael Moseley, Chief of Staff of the United States Air Force, quickly called United States Secretary of Defense Robert Gates, on 31 August to inform him about the incident.
 Gates requested daily updates regarding the investigation and informed President Bush about the incident.
-The USAF has yet to officially designate what type of incident occurred, Bent Spear or otherwise.
 The incident was the first of its kind in forty years in the United States and was later described by the media as "one of the worst breaches in U.S. nuclear weapons security in decades".